JasonArmitage-res/jasonarmitage.github.io/_projects/mlm.md

 combines several methods to perform in concurrence cross-modal retrieval and location estimation on highly diverse data.

 The MLM resource consists of data on 236k human settlements with text summaries, images, coordinates, and triples for each entity.
-This is used for a novel benchmark task that is designed to evaluate the ability of multitask systems to generalise on diverse data.
+This is used for a novel benchmark task that is designed to evaluate the ability of multitask machine learning systems to generalise on diverse data.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">